top of page

 Scene 3: The Grocery Store, the next day.

 Marcus and Laura follow Christoph to the grocery store.
 Laura has second thoughts on their spying, but Marcus reassures her.
 Marcus goes to use the public restroom, only to have Christoph walk in soon after.
-Marcus disguises his voice and tries to converse with Christoph in an attempt to get him to confess to his crimes.
+Marcus disguises his voice and tries to converse with Christoph in an attempt to figure out his next move.
 As Christoph leaves, Marcus accidentally drops the tooth in the toilet and flushes it in a panic, destroying their only piece of hard evidence.
-Christoph remarks he’ll be visiting the art museum next, so Marcus and Laura follow him there.
+Christoph mentions he’ll be visiting the Grohmann Art Museum soon.
+Marcus and Laura follow him there.

-Scene 4: The Art Museum, the same day.
+Scene 4: The Grohmann Art Museum, the same day.

 Scene 5: Christoph’s house, that evening.

-Christoph welcomes Marcus and Laura back into his home, giving them a tour of his special “Bone Room.”
-The room is full of various artifacts from different tribes as well as bone art, instruments, and taxidermies.
+Christoph welcomes Marcus and Laura back into his home, this time giving them a special tour of the “Bone Room.”
+The room is full of various mementos from different tribes as well as photographs of Christoph on his visits.
 He tells Marcus and Laura about his travels around the world.
-While Christoph goes off to fetch the wine, Laura and Marcus find a box of files with culinary reviews of the tribespeople Christoph had murdered and eaten.
+While Christoph goes off to fetch the wine, Laura and Marcus discover a box filled with 'reviews' of the tribespeople Christoph had murdered and eaten.
 Christoph catches them by surprise with chloroform and they are rendered unconscious.

 Scene 6: Christoph’s house, dining room.

 Marcus and Laura wake up at the dinner table tied to chairs.
-Christoph admits to how he’s been eating all the tribespeople that have rejected him and shares his philosophy on making connections through cannibalism.
-At the height of his speech, Marcus’ phone goes off, causing Christoph to have a meltdown.
-Police sirens are heard in the background, and Christoph haphazardly prepares his feast and ends up choking to death on an appetizer.
-Marcus and Laura untie themselves only for the police to arrive to the sight of Marcus standing atop Christoph’s corpse while holding a knife.
-As Marcus and Laura are being arrested, Laura alerts them to the Bone Room, where they discover the evidence of Christoph’s crimes.
+Christoph admits to crimes, sharing his philosophy on making human connections through cannibalism.
+At the height of his speech, Marcus’s phone goes off, causing Christoph to have a meltdown.
+Police sirens are heard in the background, and Christoph haphazardly prepares his feast, choking to death on an appetizer in the process.
+Marcus and Laura untie themselves only for the police to arrive at the tableau of Marcus triumphantly holding a knife atop Christoph’s corpse.
+As Marcus and Laura are being arrested, Laura alerts them to the Bone Room where they discover Christoph’s box of evidence.
 They are let free, and Laura gives one final snarky remark.

 WORK SAMPLES